JesseSteele/penguinsay/README.md

 ```

 - Special notes about Arch:
+  - We don't need to resolve any dependencies, we can omit the `-s` flag with `makepkg`
+    - This package only needs `bash` as a dependency, which should already be installed merely to execute the script
+      - `depends=('bash')` is redundant and only serves as an example in `PKGBUILD`
-  - The name of the directory containing the package files does not matter.
+  - The name of the directory containing the package files does not matter
-  - `PKGBUILD` is the instruction file, not a directory as might be expected with other package builders.
+  - `PKGBUILD` is the instruction file, not a directory as might be expected with other package builders
-  - `makepkg` must be run from the same directory containing `PKGBUILD`.
+  - `makepkg` must be run from the same directory containing `PKGBUILD`
-  - The `.pkg.tar.zst` file will appear inside the containing directory.
+  - The `.pkg.tar.zst` file will appear inside the containing directory

 | **Uninstall Arch package** :$ (optional)